zhiyuXiao1221/ImageBasedLight/README.md

 1. Reflections on chrome ball are not very clear when cropped out as we took the LDR images from a far distance.
 The good news is that the IBL results seem to be unaffected.
 2. Fast bilateral filtering may fail to run when the image is very large due to memory issues.
 3. Local Laplacian filter may take a very long time and memory to run for larger images.
+4. Edges of diffuse virtual objects composited into scene has color artifacts.
+5. OpenGL libraries and code proved to be difficult to merge into main codebase.
+Additional repository with standalone rendering code can be found [here](https://github.com/ealitt/Scene-Rendering/tree/master).
+6. Corner detection has not been tested with real life markers, only on ideal virtual markers.
+Further tuning for regional searches in an images would be necessary.

 ## Additional Materials